Aydem Holding

 Aydem Holding is a conglomerate headquartered in Turkey with companies in energy such as Aydem Energy (formerly called Bereket Energy).
 Aydem Energy owns Çatalağzı power station and Yatağan power station.
+Due to these coal-fired power stations in Turkey it is on the Urgewald Global Coal Exit List.
+In July 2025 the government legislated that mining companies will not have to wait for EIA approval from the ministry before extending their mine.